Tree Boring Insects: How to Identify, Prevent, and Treat Wood-Boring Pests

 Moths (not beetles) whose larvae bore into tree trunks and branches.
 The adults look like wasps, which is how they got the name “clearwing.”
 Common targets include dogwood, lilac, ash, birch, and ornamental trees like cherry and plum.

 Peachtree borer attacks stone fruits (peach, cherry, plum) near the soil line.
+You’ll see gummy masses of sap mixed with frass (called gummosis) at the base of the trunk from late spring through fall.
 Dogwood borer attacks flowering dogwoods, especially where the bark has been damaged by lawn mowers or string trimmers.
 This is why trunk protection matters so much for young trees.

 Damaged plant leaves showing insect feeding holes